toothrot-if/toothrot/README.md

 Once you have Node.js up and running, open a terminal window and type:

-    npm install -g toothrot
+    $ npm install -g toothrot

+## Creating a new project

-You can now create a new project like this:
+You can now create a new project in the terminal like this:

 ```
 $ mkdir my_project